naturalprogrammer/spring-lemon/README.md

 # Spring Lemon

-> This repository is not being maintained anymore.
-Follow the successor https://github.com/naturalprogrammer/np-spring-mvc-demo for latest patterns and best practices.
+> Note: for latest patterns and best practices, follow the successor https://github.com/naturalprogrammer/np-spring-mvc-demo

 When developing **real-world** Spring REST APIs and microservices, you face many challenges like